 - Taenia solium (pork tapeworm) and Taenia saginata (beef tapeworm) are intestinal cestodes.

-- Cysticercosis including neurocysticercosis is main concern of these tapeworm infections, caused by Taenia solium.
+- Cysticercosis including neurocysticercosis is the main concern of these tapeworm infections, caused by Taenia solium.

-- Eggs or gravid proglottids are passed in stool.
+- Eggs or gravid proglottids are passed in the stool.

 - Organisms invade the intestinal wall, migrate to striated muscles, and develop into cysticerci.